junxit/us-congress-bills-110/metadata.md

 - 2007-12-12 — Committee on Health, Education, Labor, and Pensions.
 Reported by Senator Kennedy with an amendment in the nature of a substitute.
 Without written report.
 - 2007-12-12 — Committee on Health, Education, Labor, and Pensions.
 Reported by Senator Kennedy with an amendment in the nature of a substitute.
 Without written report.
 - 2007-12-12 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 536.
+- 2007-12-13 — Passed Senate with an amendment by Unanimous Consent. (consideration: CR S15568-15569; text of measure as reported in Senate: CR S15569; text as passed Senate: CR S15569)
+- 2007-12-13 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.(consideration: CR S15568-15569; text of measure as reported in Senate: CR S15569; text as passed Senate: CR S15569)